Portugal 2027

 Apartment-style, couples-friendly, great value.

-Day 1 — Saturday: MSP → Porto (Travel)
+Day 1 — Saturday, May 23: MSP → Porto (Travel)

 Depart MSP via Amsterdam, London, or Madrid.
 Arrive Porto Sunday morning after overnight flight.